Blogging is fun and has the potential to make you great money.

 You don’t have to be the best teacher in the world to sell courses, either.
 You just need to be an expert at what you offer.

-I know an entrepreneur named Rick that made $180,000 in one month from selling financial courses.
-That’s $1.8 million per year 😱
+I know an entrepreneur named Rick who made $180,000 in one month from selling financial courses.
+That’s $1.8 million per year.

 There are tons of platforms available to help you create courses.
 Udemy and Khan Academy are two that come to mind.